mofizul21/Movie-Database-with-React-Nest-Mongo/README.md

-# Eval-Tylas-Favourite-Movies
+# Movie Database with React JS, Redux, Nest JS & MongoDB
 ## How to run

-You need Docker for running the project.
-After installing the Docker, open it.
+It would help if you used Docker to run the project.
+After you install Docker, please open it.

 From the root folder, run the command `docker-compose up -d`.

-Now to go *the backend* and run `npm install`.
+Now go to the *backend* and run `npm install`.
 Then run the backend with this command `nest start --watch`.

-Again goes to the *frontend* folder and runs `npm install`.
+Again go to the *frontend* folder and run `npm install`.
 Then run the frontend with this command `npm start`.

 ## Features

 1. Register
 2. Login
 3. CRUD Operations
+4. REST API

 ## What I have used